 In collaboration with certified Forest Therapy Guides, the Highlands Center is now offering Forest Bathing classes and series.
 In these classes, guides will lead groups on a gentle walk through the woods, providing instructions—referred to as “invitations”—for sensory opening activities along the way.

-with Jackie Kuang
+With Jackie Kuang

-Where: Highlands Center for Natural History
+At the Highlands Center for Natural History

-Cost: $27 for Members, $30 for nonmembers
+Cost: $27 for members, $30 for nonmembers